Tate brothers face rape and trafficking charges in the UK

 LONDON (AP) — Influencer brothers Andrew and Tristan Tate have been charged in Britain with rape and other crimes, prosecutors said Wednesday.

-The charges were authorized last year and news media at the time reported on arrest warrants issued against the Tates, dual U.S. and British citizens who moved to Romania in 2016.
-But the Crown Prosecution Service said this was the first time it confirmed they had been criminally charged in Britain.
+The charges were authorized in January last year and news media at the time reported on arrest warrants issued against the Tates, dual U.S. and British citizens who moved to Romania in 2016.
+But the Crown Prosecution Service said this was the first time it confirmed the two had been criminally charged in Britain.

 The Tates were arrested in Romania in late 2022 and formally indicted last year on charges that they participated in a criminal ring that lured women there, where they were allegedly sexually exploited.
 Andrew Tate was also charged with rape.